Skip to content

 • Forecast chip: Forecast {low}–{high} pts right-aligned (range is avg ± 1 stdev, rounded to int)

-• Bar chart: 8 bars (or as many closed sprints as exist), coloured by completion ratio:
+• Bar chart: 8 bars (or as many closed sprints as exist), colored by completion ratio:

 • ≥ 0.85 → semantic-on-track